-Hardware COM port servers are typically divided into terminal servers, console servers, and device servers.
+Hardware serial servers are typically divided into serial terminal servers and serial console servers.

 With the terminal server, you’ll be able to easily redirect RS232, RS422, or RS485 device data to Ethernet.
 In case you need to create fast connections over your local network without any sophisticated data protection mechanisms, this type of network serial servers is just what you’re looking for.
 Terminal servers usually help users create connections between serial devices and server applications.